Vulcan (Marvel Comics): Emperor Vulcan

 Vulcan makes contact with the Starjammers to call a temporary ceasefire.
-Under the ceasefire, the Shi'ar and the Starjammers decide to take out the Finality, thus crippling the Scy'ar's biggest threat.
-Once Havok and Vulcan are in position to destroy Finality, the Eldest Scy'ar tries to stop them, but Vulcan, discovering the source of the Eldest's power, severs the connection between the Eldest and his brothers, rendering the Eldest powerless and the Scy'ar disorganized.
-The tide of the battle shifts to the Shi'ar, who proceed to attack not only the Scy'ar, but also the Starjammers.
-Meanwhile, Vulcan blasts Havok into a sun.
+The Eldest Scy'ar tries to stop them, but Vulcan, discovering the source of the Eldest's power, severs the connection between the Eldest and his brothers, rendering the Eldest powerless and the Scy'ar disorganized.
+Vulcan decides to destroy the Scy'ar by using the weapon to place a star in the middle of their fleet.
+After taking Havok and the Starjammers in custody, Vulcan declares that he will return the Shi'ar empire to its former glory.